KinexDev/Meow/README.md

 unary operators (-10, not true -> false)

 # Planned
-I plan on making it a language similar to lua/javascript with type hinting
+I plan on making it a language similar to lua/javascript with type hinting (not enforced)